zhangjinpeng87/tistream/README.md

 # TiStream

 A cloud-native data change stream service for TiDB Cloud.
+See [design](./docs/design/tistream.md) for more details.

 ## Code Structure